meilisearch/specifications/text/0185-configuration-file.md

 Configuration keys are named following the `snake_case` convention from the name of a CLI option.
 That is, `--import-dump` must be named `import_dump` within the configuration file.

 There is an exception rule.
-The `config_file_path` key is not taken into account in the configuration file and stop Meilisearch from being launch if specified.
+The `config_file_path` key is not accepted in the configuration file and stops Meilisearch from being launched if specified.

 See [Instance Options](0119-instance-options.md) for more details.